ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 layer is kept at 10 cm and the other 9 layer thicknesses are adjusted to maintain fixed proportions.
 For lakes with *d* :math:`<` 1 m, all layers have equal thickness.
-Thicknesses of snow, soil, and bedrock layers follow the scheme used over non-vegetated surfaces (Chapter 6), with modifications to the snow layer thickness rules to keep snow layers at least as thick as *s*\ :sub:`min` (section 9.6.5).
+Thicknesses of snow, soil, and bedrock layers follow the scheme used over non-vegetated surfaces (Chapter :numref:`rst_Soil and Snow Temperatures`), with modifications to the snow layer thickness rules to keep snow layers at least as thick as *s*\ :sub:`min` (section :numref:`Modifications to Snow Layer Logic Lake`).

 .. _External Data Lake:

 External Data
 -----------------

-As discussed in Subin et al (2012a, b), the Global Lake and Wetland Database (Lehner and Doll 2004) is currently used to prescribe lake fraction in each land model grid cell, for a total of 2.3 million km\ :sup:`-2`.
-As in Subin et al. (2012a, b), the Kourzeneva (2012) global gridded dataset is currently used to estimate a mean lake depth in each grid cell, based on interpolated compilations of geographic information.
+As discussed in :ref:`Subin et al. (2012a, b) <Subinetal2012a>`, the Global Lake and Wetland Database (:ref:`Lehner and Doll 2004<LehnerDoll2004>`) is currently used to prescribe lake fraction in each land model grid cell, for a total of 2.3 million km\ :sup:`-2`.
+As in :ref:`Subin et al. (2012a, b) <Subinetal2012a>`, the :ref:`Kourzeneva et al. (2012)<Kourzenevaetal2012>` global gridded dataset is currently used to estimate a mean lake depth in each grid cell, based on interpolated compilations of geographic information.

 .. _Surface Albedo Lake: